LuaJIT/LuaJIT/doc/extensions.md

 ### Extensions from Lua 5.3

-LuaJIT supports some extensions from Lua 5.3:
+Moonjit supports some extensions from Lua 5.3:

 * Unicode escape `'\u{XX...}'` embeds the UTF-8 encoding in string literals.
 * The argument table arg can be read (and modified) by `LUA_INIT` and `-e` chunks.